-The Issuer assesses the probability of the risks described above materialising to be high (due to the Covid-19 outbreak).
+The Issuer assesses the probability of the risks described above materialising to be medium.
 If the risks described above would materialise, the Issuer assesses that it could have a negative effect on house prices, which would affect the availability and quality (higher loan-to-value ratio ("LTV")) of eligible assets in the Cover Pool.